 The Alliance for Global Justice has just updated its list of U.S. political prisoners.* Let’s review a few basic facts and statistics, and consider some of the implications.

 The number of political prisoners in the United States has risen by 12.28% since the beginning of the national uprising against racism and police brutality, bringing the total to 57.
 Of that total, 38.60% of political prisoners in the United States are Black and just over 72% are people of color.

-Our definition of Political Prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from repression.
-We believe that these cases should not be treated as isolated, “common” crimes, but require a political solution.
+Our definition of political prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from repression.
+We believe that these cases should not be treated as isolated, ‘common’ crimes, but [cases that] require a political solution.
 In many cases, those in jail are there because of false allegations or because they were framed and railroaded through the courts.
-The AfGJ list is not only of political prisoners, but what we term “Prisoners of Empire.”
+Our list contains political prisoners who we also consider ‘prisoners of Empire.’
 By that, we mean people who are jailed because of activities that constitute a direct challenge to the national and international dominance of U.S., NATO, and transnational capitalist imperialism.

 Following the May 25, 2020 murder of George Floyd by members of the Minneapolis Police Department, resistance against police brutality and state violence has spread across the country.
 Thousands of persons have been arrested, with most released pending trial following brief detentions.
 We know of at least seven persons who remain in jail and are facing long prison terms if convicted.